2017 Credit Card Debt Study: Trends & Insights

 Average Credit Card Debt per Household

-Improve Your Credit: This might sound a bit counterintuitive, considering that increased access to credit provides more opportunity to incur debt, but improving your credit standing will have a dramatic impact on the cost of your debt and, thus, how quickly you can pay it off.
-Better credit can also make it easier to find a job or a place to live – both of which impact your bottom line.
+Improve Your Credit: This might sound a bit counterintuitive, seeing as more credit could mean more debt.
+But improving your credit standing will have a dramatic impact on the cost of your debt.
+And reducing the cost of your debt will allow you to pay it off faster.
+Better credit can also make it easier to find a job or a place to live, both of which impact your bottom line.

-- Use the Snowball Method to Strategically Pay Off Amounts Owed: In order to become debt free at the least possible cost, you should attribute the majority of your monthly debt payment to the balance with the highest interest rate while making the minimum payment required on the rest.
-Once your most expensive debt is paid off, repeat the process as necessary with the remaining balances.
+- Repay Your Most Expensive Debt First: Most people with serious credit card debt have multiple balances.
+If that’s the case for you, try the “snowball method.”
+That means putting the majority of your monthly debt payment toward the balance with the highest interest rate and making the minimum payment required on the rest.
+Once your most expensive debt is paid off, repeat the process until you’re debt-free.

 |Net Result in Debt Load||Relative to Same Period